theolujay/vmlc-backend/docs/api.md

   "message": "Registration successful."
 }
 ```
-*Note: If candidate registration is closed, a `403 Forbidden` response will be returned.*
+*Note: If candidate registration is closed, a `403 Forbidden` response will be returned.
+Kindly reach the developer.*

 **Staff Registration**
 **Endpoint:** `POST /register/staff/`